The Style Guidelines That I Follow

 Headings

-The style guide mandates capitalization of headings as follows: “Capitalize the first letter of the first word and the first letter of all other words except conjunctions, articles, prepositions of fewer than four letters, and the ‘to’ in infinitives.
+Read Me First! mandates capitalization of headings as follows: “Capitalize the first letter of the first word and the first letter of all other words except conjunctions, articles, prepositions of fewer than four letters, and the ‘to’ in infinitives.
 Capitalize the second element of a hyphenated compound word unless the first element is a prefix.”
 This style of capitalization is often called “title caps,” and it differs from the “sentence-cap” styles of Google and Microsoft.
 I make one small adjustment to the style guide, by saying “except coordinating conjunctions.”
-This means that I capitalize “When” but not “and”; I believe this brings the style more in line with what I was taught in school.
+This means that I capitalize “When” but not “and”; this keeps the style more in line with what I was taught in school.

 Key Name Conventions